adevien-solutions/svaffold/README.md

 - The package manager is _pnpm_
 - All projects are using _TypeScript_
 - All web projects are using _SvelteKit_ and _TailwindCSS_
+- If no design system was selected, the _forms_ and _typography_ Tailwind plugins will be installed

 ## Requirements